prebid/Prebid.js/dev-docs/show-outstream-video-ads.md

 + Demand from a bidder adapter that supports the `"video-outstream"` media type, and returns a renderer for outstream video in its bid response
 + For more technical information about renderers, see [the pull request adding the 'Renderer' type](https://github.com/prebid/Prebid.js/pull/1082)

+## Implementation

+This section will take you through the code you need to write to show outstream video ads using Prebid.js.

-## 1. Set up outstream video slot sizes
+### 1. Set up outstream video slot sizes

 In your standard Prebid preamble in the header, configure slot sizes to suit your page layout and/or the available demand for those sizes.